 So you're in the movie theatre, the house lights are coming down, and the screen lights up with the previews of coming attractions.
-After the standard green MPAA Trailer Approved for All Audiences slate, the screen shows a dark city full of foreboding, while the announcer intones about heady topics like crime running rampant or a city crying out for help.
+After the standard green MPAA Trailer Approved To Accompany This Feature slate, the screen shows a dark city full of foreboding, while the announcer intones about heady topics like crime running rampant or a city crying out for help.
 On a rooftop, a shadowy figure emerges.
 It could only be a certain Dark Knight... and then the figure is revealed!

 Congratulations.
 You've just been had by a Trailer Spoof.

 A Trailer Spoof is when a trailer will try to hook your attention by pretending to be a trailer for a well known movie franchise, or a highly-anticipated blockbuster film.
 Then anywhere from half-way to three quarters through comes The Reveal: it's actually a trailer for a perhaps not-so-anticipated comedy movie.
 (It's almost always some form of comedy; dramas and straight action/adventure films take themselves too seriously to try this sort of thing.)

 Virtually all Trailer Spoofs are teaser trailers, whose purpose is to "build awareness" for the film, although it's still a long way off from release.
 Expect actual footage from the real film to be limited to 30 seconds or less, since usually teaser trailers are made when the film is still being worked on.
 If they had more footage to show, the studio would likely not bother with a spoof, and just release a trailer cut from the footage instead.